This article is part of our 5-series how to self-publish your book guide.

 - 5 Ways to Sell Your Self-Published Book

 As a blogger, you know there are plenty of good reasons to self-publish a book that go beyond earning royalties.

-You also know all the benefits of self-publishing vs. traditional publishing.
+Think you’re ready to write, upload, and start selling?
+Hold on just a minute!
+It pays to plan these things out a bit first.
+Though self-publishing can be much easier and faster than traditional publishing, that doesn’t mean that jumping right in is the best way to go about it.
 If you’re careful with your budget and planning, your book can look just as professional and be just as successful (if not more) than if you went the traditional route.

 In this post in our self-publishing series, we’ll cover how long it takes to self-publish a book, and how much it costs.
 With this info in hand, you can plan for success.